 The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
 The inputs and techniques used for valuing securities are not necessarily an indication of risk associated with investing in those securities.
-The Authority's investment in Federal Agency Bonds are measured using Level 2 inputs, while investment in the County Treasury are exempt from fair value hierarchy disclosures.
+The Authority's investment in the County Treasury are exempt from fair value hierarchy disclosures.
 Money market mutual funds are reported at amortized costs.